-Up To $200,000 Tax Free If You Get A Critical Illness
+Up to $200,000 Tax Free If You Contract a Critical Illness

 Over the past 25 years, higher levels of stress in our daily lives have contributed to an increase of almost 55% in disability resulting from heart disease, hypertension, stroke and diabetes.
 However, due to advances in medical science, premature deaths have decreased significantly.
 What this means is that more people who suffer from major illnesses (such as heart attacks, strokes, and cancer) are able to survive the initial attack and continue to live for quite some time.